The FDA has approved a new pediatric dosage form and label changes for atazanavir. Please see the FDA announcement for more information.

 If substantial granulocytopenia or anemia develops in patients receiving zidovudine, it may be necessary to discontinue therapy until bone marrow recovery is observed.
-In this setting, some patients may require erythropoietin or filgrastim injections or transfusions of red blood cells and platelets.
+In this setting, some patients may require erythropoietin or filgrastim injections or transfusions of red blood cells.

-Metabolized to zidovudine glucuronide, which is renally excreted.
+Metabolized primarily in the liver to zidovudine glucuronide, which is renally excreted.

 Dosing in patients with renal impairment: Dosage adjustment is required in renal insufficiency.

 Dosing in patients with hepatic impairment: Decreased dosing may be required in patients with hepatic impairment.